 Close collaboration between all parties, industry, Government and Ofgem will be needed to deliver a 'whole-system' approach to facilitate fundamental changes such as the electrification of transport and heat.
-As a major central services provider, we will continue to identify challenges and work with our stakeholders to identify practical solutions to them.
+As a major central services provider, we will continue to identify challenges and work with our stakeholders to identify practical and cost-effective solutions for them.

-01 Enabling Whole-system Approach to Industry Changes
+01 Enabling 'whole-system' approach to industry changes